waltersilbert3/final-project-crypto-inc/README.md

 ### Features

-1. GUI usage
+1. User input
-2. Button usage
+2. Crypto display
-3. Image usage
+3. Live minutley update from CoinGecko
-4. Pygame usage
+4. Price,market cap and volume of the stock is displayed
-5. << Feature 5 >>
+5. Drop down menu, it allows for narrowing in on one crypto

 ### Classes